-BID S SUBMISSION FORM
+BID SUBMISSION FORM

 Bidder's Full Legal Name (For joint

-ventures, this must be the representative

-member of the joint venture.)
+ventures, this must be the representative member of the joint venture.)

 Authorized Representative of Bidder for Name

-Evaluation Purposes (e.g., clarifications) Title
+Evaluation Purposes (e.g., clarifications) Title Address

-Address

 Telephone #

 Email

-Bidder's Procurement Business Number
+Bidder's Procurement Business Number (PBN)

-(PBN) [see the Standard Instructions 2003]
+[see the Standard Instructions 2003]

 [Note to Bidders: Please ensure that the

-PBN you provide matches the legal name

-under which you have submitted your bid.
+PBN you provide matches the legal name under which you have submitted your bid.
 If

 it does not, the Bidder will be determined

 based on the legal name provided, not

-based on the PBN, and the Bidder will be required to submit the PBN that matches
+based on the PBN, and the Bidder will be

+required to submit the PBN that matches

 the legal name of the Bidder.]
 Jurisdiction of Contract: Province or

 territory in Canada the Bidder wishes to be

 the legal jurisdiction applicable to any

 resulting contract (if other than as specified

 in the solicitation).
-Maria de Caracteria de Caracte

 Joint Venture Information: To be provided only if the Bidder is a joint venture.
-Members of the joint venture
+Members of the joi venture Int

-only if the bluder is a joint venture.

-Representative Member of the joint venture
+Representative Me of the joint venture

-On hehalf of the Bidder, by signing heley, Le ,

-documents incorporated by reference into the confirm that I have read the entire bid solicitation including the

-documents incorporated by reference into the e blu solicitation and recently that.
+On behalf of the Bidder, by signing below, I confirm that I have read the entire bid solicitation including the documents incorporated by reference into the bid solicitation and I certify that:

-1. The Bidder considers itself and its propose ed resources able to meet all the mandatory requirements

-described in the bid solicitation;
+1. The Bidder considers itself and its proposed resources able to meet all the mandatory requirements described in the bid solicitation;

-2. This bid is valid for the period requested in i the bid solicitation;
+2. This bid is valid for the period requested in the bid solicitation;

 3. All the information provided in the bid is complete, true and accurate; and

-o.
-All the information provided in the bid is complete, true and accurate, and

-4. If the Bidder is awarded a contract, it will a ccept all the terms and conditions set out in the resulting

-contract clauses included in the bid solicitatio on.
+4. If the Bidder is awarded a contract, it will accept all the terms and conditions set out in the resulting contract clauses included in the bid solicitation.

-O'control (A. that 1.2

 Signature of Authorized Representative of the Bidder and Date

-of the bluder and bate